Eastern front of the Russo-Ukrainian war (2022–present): Donetsk Oblast

-March 2022
+The same day, Donetsk Oblast governor Pavlo Kyrylenko said that Volnovakha was undergoing a humanitarian crisis, as Russian shelling had practically destroyed the entire city.

-On 1 March, Ukrainian forces began a counteroffensive toward Horlivka, which had been controlled by the DPR since late 2014.
+On 1 March, Ukrainian forces began a counteroffensive toward Horlivka, which had been controlled by the DPR since 2014.

-A large Russian convoy of more than 60 vehicles entered Starobilsk on 2 March, but was stopped from advancing by protesting locals.
-The Verkhovna Rada meanwhile stated that Russian shelling on Izyum killed eight people.
-Russian forces entered the town of Balakliia during the day.
-Separatist-held Donetsk had been under shelling for several days.
+On 2 March, separatist-held Donetsk had been under shelling for several days.
 Some neighborhoods had no electricity supply and there were burnt cars on the streets.

 Ukrainian official Oleksiy Arestovych stated that the Ukrainian forces went on the offensive for the first time during the war, advancing towards Horlivka.
 Ihor Zhdanov later claimed that "there were reports" that a part of the city had been captured by Ukrainian forces.
 According to Ukrainian reports, Ukraine's 95th Air Assault Brigade had begun attacking the city the previous day.
-The Ukrainian Army stationed themselves at the city's outskirts.

-Ukrainian authorities stated on 3 March that 34 civilians were killed in Russian shelling in Mariupol in the previous 24 hours.
-Russian forces entered Svatove during the day but were stopped by protesting locals.
-The soldiers were later convinced by locals to withdraw from the town.
-Forces of the Luhansk People's Republic and Russian troops meanwhile captured Novoaidar during the day.
+Ukrainian authorities stated on 3 March that 34 civilians had been killed in Russian shelling in Mariupol in the previous 24 hours.

 On 5 March, a ceasefire was declared in Volnovakha to allow civilians to evacuate, but was later scuttled with Ukrainian officials blaming Russian shelling continuing during the evacuation process.
 They added that about 400 civilians were still able to leave the city.
 Russian President Vladimir Putin however blamed Ukrainian forces for the breakdown of the ceasefire agreement.

-On 6 March, a second attempt to evacuate civilians from Mariupol was prevented, with both sides blaming each other.
-Haidai stated that fighting was taking place on the outskirts of Lysychansk, Sievierodonetsk and Rubizhne, while Popasna and Hirske were being continuously shelled.
-He added that Ukrainian forces had lost control of Svatove, Starobilsk and Novopskov, but they did not contain any significant presence of Russian troops.
+On 6 March, both sides blamed each other for the failure of a second attempt to evacuate civilians from Mariupol.

-On 8 March, Ukrainian officials stated that 10 civilians were killed and eight wounded in shelling on Severodonetsk during the day.
-The next day, 9 March, a building acting as a maternity ward and children's hospital in Mariupol was bombed by the Russian Air Force at around 17:00, killing five civilians and injuring 17.
+On 9 March, a building acting as a maternity ward and children's hospital in Mariupol was bombed by the Russian Air Force at around 17:00, killing five civilians and injuring 17.

-On 10 March, the Ukrainian Defence Ministry claimed that Ukrainian forces were repelling Russian attacks in the areas of Donetsk, Slobozhanske and part of Tavrij.
 On 11 March, the Russian Defence Ministry stated that the forces of the DPR had captured Volnovakha.
 It also claimed that they had advanced 6 km and had further tightened the siege of Mariupol.
 Videos later posted on social media showed Russian forces in many neighborhoods of Volnovakha.
-Haidai, meanwhile, stated that Russian forces had by now occupied 70 percent of Luhansk Oblast.